rsonger/software-engineering-lab/_posts/2025-04-23-animations.md

 <input type="checkbox" class="checkbox inline"> Make sure there are no errors and save the `app.py` file.

 Now let's test the timekeeper variables with an application that calculates the triangle's position based on time.
 We could make the triangle move back and forth across the screen with simple linear equations, or we can use sine and cosine functions to make the triangle move more smoothly between $1$ and $-1$ values.
-If we assign cosine and sine to the $x$ and $y$ coordinates respectively, we can calculate a circular path from the time variable (represented by $t$):
+If we assign cosine and sine to the $x$ and $y$ coordinates respectively, we can calculate a circular path from the time variable $t$:

 $$\begin{aligned}
 x&=cos(t) \\
 y&=sin(t)
 \end{aligned}$$

-This creates a circle centered at the origin $(0,0)$ with a radius of $1.0$.
-We can change the radius to some value $r$ and the center to some coordinate $(a,b)$ by altering the equations a little bit:
+This gives coordinates for a circular path centered at the origin $(0,0)$ with a radius of $1.0$.
+We can change the radius to some value $r$ and make the center some coordinate $(a,b)$ by altering the formulas a little bit:

 $$\begin{aligned}
 x &= r \cdot cos(t) + a \\